lmmentel/mendeleev/README.rst

 Citing
 ******

-If you use *mendeleev* in a scientific publication, please cite the software as
+If you use *mendeleev* in a scientific publication, please consider citing the software as

-|    L. M. Mentel, *mendeleev*, 2014.
+|    L. M. Mentel, *mendeleev* - A Python resource for properties of chemical elements, ions and isotopes. , 2014-- .
 Available at: `https://bitbucket.org/lukaszmentel/mendeleev <https://bitbucket.org/lukaszmentel/mendeleev>`_.

 Here's the reference in the `BibLaTeX <https://www.ctan.org/pkg/biblatex?lang=en>`_ format